 How do I make this sweet pork?

-Add the mixture to the slow cooker with the shredded pork.
+Step 5: Add the enchilada sauce mixture to the slow cooker with the shredded pork.
 Let the pork continue to simmer for 2 more hours on low heat.
 If you’re in a time crunch, you can reduce this time.
 While this extra step may seem unnecessary, we have found that it makes a big difference in creating the tender, flavorful sweet pork we love!

 If you are unable to use all of the pork in one meal, this sweet pork freezes very well!
 You can place the extra pork in a Ziploc bag or airtight container and place it in the freezer.
 When it’s time to use it again, you can pull it out of the freezer the night before and place it in the fridge to thaw.
-You can also microwave it to reheat it.
-We recommend using it within 2-3 months after being frozen.
-If you are storing the leftover pork in the fridge, we recommend consuming it within 3-4 days.
+Alternatively, you can thaw it in a bowl of cold water the day of.
+Make sure it is in a sealed bag and place it into a bowl of cold water, changing the water every 30 minutes until thawed.
+Then reheat over the stove.

 Is this sweet pork (GF/DF)?